gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 - Extend support to platforms other than AWS.
 - Automatically restrict IngressController subnet selection for private clusters to ensure the cluster stays private.
-- Assume that bring-your-own (BYO) cluster subnets are also ingress subnets by default.
+- Assume that bring-your-own (BYO) cluster-role subnets are also IngressController-role subnets by default.
+- Assume that IngressController-role subnets are also cluster-role subnets.
 - Support configuring subnets for LoadBalancer-type Services that aren't associated with an IngressController.

 ## Proposal

-To enable cluster admins to specify IngressController subnets at install time, we will need to make the following API updates:
+To enable cluster admins to specify subnets for IngressControllers at install time, we will need to make the following API updates:

-1. Deprecate the `platform.aws.subnets` field in the install-config and replace with `platform.aws.subnetsConfig`, which more intuitively manages both cluster and ingress subnets selection.
+1. Deprecate the `platform.aws.subnets` field in the install-config and replace with `platform.aws.subnetsConfig`, which more intuitively manages multiple subnet roles.
 2. Add the `Subnets` field to `spec.loadBalancer.platform.aws.subnets` in the IngressConfig to encode the default subnets for IngressControllers.